 NHLBI research that really made a difference

-- The NHLBI-supported Catheter Ablation versus Antiarrhythmic Drug Therapy for Atrial Fibrillation (CABANA) trial compared catheter ablation, which is a common procedure to treat atrial fibrillation, a type of arrhythmia, with medicine.
+- Surgery versus medicine: The NHLBI-supported Catheter Ablation versus Antiarrhythmic Drug Therapy for Atrial Fibrillation (CABANA) trial compared catheter ablation, which is a common procedure to treat atrial fibrillation, a type of arrhythmia, with medicine.
 More than 2,200 patients participated in the study around the world.
 The researchers found that catheter ablation was no better than medicines at treating atrial fibrillation.
 However, patients who got catheter ablation experienced fewer symptoms and had a better quality of life than those who got the medicine alone.
 Read more about the results of this study: Surgery no better than medication at preventing serious complications of atrial fibrillation.

-- The NHLBI supports several long-term studies to better understand the risk factors for heart disease.
+- Risk factors for arrhythmias: The NHLBI supports several long-term studies to better understand the risk factors for heart disease.
 The Atherosclerosis Risk in Communities (ARIC) study found that having an arrhythmia, specifically premature beats in the heart’s ventricles, may increase a person’s risk of stroke.
 ARIC also helped define factors that increase the risk of arrhythmias.
 Another ARIC study looked at racial differences in atrial fibrillation.
 The study found that African Americans are less likely than whites to have atrial fibrillation but more likely to have poor outcomes, including stroke, heart failure, and death.
 Data from ARIC and the Framingham Heart Study have also been used to develop models for predicting a patient’s risk of atrial fibrillation.

 These studies and others that the NHLBI funds continue to explore how lifestyle habits, other heart and blood vessel diseases, stress, and genes are linked to arrhythmias and how these risk factors affect different populations.
 Data from these studies are available through the Biologic Specimen and Data Repository Information Coordinating Center (BioLINCC) and the Trans-Omics for Precision Medicine (TOPMed) Program.